r3nt0n/wiper/README.md

 ## Usage
 ```
+Absolute and relative paths are allowed, but no wildcards.

   -h, --help            show this help message and exit
   -i, --interactive     interactive mode, the script will guide you